Shri Ramkrishna Institute of Medical Sciences and Sanaka Hospital

-Shri Ramkrishna Institute of Medical Sciences and Sanaka Hospital is a private (50 government seats) medical college located in Durgapur, West Bengal.
-It was established in 2015.
+Shri Ramkrishna Institute of Medical Sciences and Sanaka Hospital is a private (150 seats) medical college located in Durgapur, West Bengal.
+It was established in 2019.

 About the college

-The institute offers undergraduate seats for MBBS (150 seats) which are recognised by the Medical Council of India.
-This medical college also has a 385-bedded functional hospital which would be upgraded to 750 bedded within 5 years, named Sanaka Hospital, with facilities consisting of minor and major O.T., PICU, NICU, ICCU and ICU.
-It has got MCI permission to start its MBBS course in 2019.
+The institute offers undergraduate seats for MBBS (150 seats) which are recognised by the National Medical Commission.
+The medical college also has a 385-bedded functional hospital which would be upgraded to 750 bedded within 5 years, named Sanaka Hospital, with facilities consisting of minor and major OT, PICU, NICU, ICCU and ICU.
+It has got NMC permission to start its MBBS course in 2019.
 This medical college has its own nursing and paramedical college also.

-In 2020, during the coronavirus (COVID-19) outbreak, Sanaka hospital was converted into a COVID hospital by the government of West Bengal and the nodal center for 5 districts namely Paschim Burdwan, purba Burdwan, Bishnupur, Purulia, Bankura.
+In 2020, during the coronavirus (COVID-19) outbreak, Sanaka hospital was converted into a COVID hospital by the Government of West Bengal and the nodal centre for 5 districts namely Paschim Bardhaman, Purba Bardhaman, Purulia, Bankura.
 It has treated many COVID patients and played a pivotal role in suppression of the pandemic in South Bengal.
 AIIMS, Bhubaneswar has recommended ICMR for permitting this college to start COVID-19 testing and it has got NABH accreditation and ICMR permission for covid testing in its own laboratory.
-It already dedicated 400 bed to government patients for free treatment and has 76 ccu dedicated to covid patients.
+It already dedicated 400 bed to government patients for free treatment and has 76 CCU, dedicated to COVID patients.

-Outpatient Department doctor consultation fees in this medical college hospital is only Rs 50.
+Outpatient department (OPD) doctor consultation fees in this medical college hospital is ₹50.
 It has a 250-seat examination hall in its college building.
 It also has dialysis facility inside the seven storey hospital.
-It is locally known as sanaka medical college.
+It is locally known as Sanaka Medical College.

 It is one of the 23 medical colleges teaching MBBS in West Bengal.
 Its first MBBS batch will graduate in 2025.